JamesLemony/jameslemony.github.io/content/Course Notes/Comparatives and Superlatives.md

 > Russia is a lot bigger than Holland.
 > I am a little more successful than him.
 > Today is a bit colder than usual.
-> This car is quite smallor than the others.
+> This car is quite smaller than the others.
 > This one is slightly more expensive.
 > The new smartphone is faster than the old one.
 > She is taller than her younger sister.